lukethacoder/dvlp-haus/README.md

   description:
     'Short description about the tool.
 Used for Card displays and SEO.',
-  category: 'math', // check the ./lib/tools/index.ts file for allowed categories, and/or allow TS to tell you }
+  category: 'math', // check the ./lib/tools/index.ts file for allowed categories, and/or allow TS to tell you
+  goatPathId: 1234, // optional goatcounter path id (will not be known for new tools yet to have had page hits) }

 export default CONFIG